-On the departure date we will collect you from either from the Heron Portico Hotel, Nairobi, at 7.30 am or Wildebeest Eco Camp at 8.00 am, depending on your location.
-We spend our first day travelling south from Nairobi into Tanzania, setting up camp in Arusha, which will be our base from where we will safari into the world-famous Ngorongoro Crater and Serengeti.
+On the departure date we will collect you from either from The Heron Portico Hotel, Nairobi, at 8.30 am, or Wildebeest Eco Camp at 9.15 am, depending on your location.
+We then head up country to Nakuru.

-The crew will organise a meeting on Day One to go through all the basics you need to know about your safari, including health, hygiene, security and safety procedures.
+The crew will organise a meeting on Day One as well to go through all the basics you need to know about your safari, including health, hygiene, security and safety procedures.
 Please ensure you read the relevant sections in this dossier carefully as well.
-The crew will also organise rosters and tent partners, show you how to put up your tent, and answer any questions you may have.
+The crew will also collect the local payment, organise rosters and tent partners, show you how to put up your tent, and answer any questions you may have.
 There will probably be many aspects of going on an overland camping safari in Africa that will be very new for you, so do listen carefully.